ichlaswardy26/vsbot-with-web-dirty/DASHBOARD_FLOW.md

 │                  DISCORD OAUTH2                              │
 │                                                              │
 │  ┌────────────────────────────────────────────────────┐    │
-│  │  Authorize Anna Bot Dashboard?                     │    │
+│  │  Authorize Villain Seraphyx Bot Dashboard?                     │    │
 │  │                                                     │    │
 │  │  This will allow:                                  │    │
 │  │  • Access your Discord identity                    │    │